-Replace the fan board if no problems are found.
+Replace the Fan board if no problems are found.

-- •Check the voltage at CNVDC on the fan inverter board while the inverter is stopped and if it is less than 420 V, check the following items. - 1) Check the state of the wiring connections between the inverter board and the fan board. - 2) Check contents 4220
+- •Check the voltage at CNVDC on the Fan board while the inverter is stopped and if it is less than 420 V, check the following items. - 1) Check the state of the wiring connections between the INV board and the Fan board. - 2) Check contents 4220

-Replace the fan board if no problems are found.
+Replace the Fan board if no problems are found.